waipptt/scanner/runtime-versions.md

-# Steroids runtime versions
+# AppGyver native runtime versions

-This document holds up-to-date information on the runtime versions used in various Steroids components.
+This document holds up-to-date information on the runtime versions used in various AppGyver/Steroids components.

 ## iOS
 * **App Store Scanner:** 3.1.6